Scaling a Seasonal Ecommerce Business Beyond a Sole Proprietor

 At larger scale, the business opportunity for Ginger's Breadboys changes dramatically.

-Launching the Gingerbread House Kit in 2022 gave me glimpse of what scaling really meant.
+Launching the Gingerbread House Kit in 2022 gave me a glimpse of what scaling really meant.
 Very doable . . . but lots of moving parts.

 However . . . scaling delivers profit.
+It is the next step for any small business.

 Scaling with Partnership or Acquisition